nuodb/nuodb-helm-charts/incubator/cloudbeaver/README.md

 **NOTE:** The above 4 configurations can be optionally disabled using `.Values.cloudbeaver.configs.override`.
 Setting to false will use all Cloudbeaver default configuration files.

+**NOTE:** The `workspace/.data/.cloudbeaver.runtime.conf` file is not used to override configurations.
+This way all configs are kept consistently for "initial" configuration only.
+Instead, all runtime configuration changes can be made in the Cloudbeaver admin interface.

 * **`files/io.cloudbeaver.resources.drivers.base/plugin.xml`**